TGT LAWSUIT ALERT: Levi & Kors - GuruFocus.com

-NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Target Corporation ("Target" or the "Company") (: TGT) of a class action securities lawsuit.
+NEW YORK, April 27, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Target Corporation ("Target" or the "Company") (NYSE: TGT) of a class action securities lawsuit.

-CLASS DEFINITION: This lawsuit is on behalf of persons or entities who purchased or otherwise acquired certain Target Corporation securities between August 18, 2021 and May 17, 2022.

 TGT investors may also contact Joseph E. Levi, Esq. via email at [email protected] or by telephone at (212) 363-7500.